 Myths about vacation rentals are spreading quickly.
 Use the resources below to help correct the record and educate your friends and neighbors on the facts of vacation rentals.

 Vacation rentals aren't as clean as hotels

 Vrbo has issued enhanced cleaning and disinfection guidelines that combine information from the Centers for Disease Control and Prevention, the World Health Organization, and Cristal International Standards.
 Our partners now have clear guidelines for disinfecting high-touch surfaces, building in time between bookings to avoid back-to-back stays, and stocking antibacterial handwashes, cleaners and hand sanitizers for guests.
 Vrbo has also added the enhanced safety steps partners are taking to individual property descriptions so travelers book places that meet their unique needs.

 Vacation rentals create unaffordable housing problems.

-Vacation rentals typically make up less than one percent of a city’s housing stock.
+Vacation rentals typically make up less than 1 percent of a city’s housing stock.
 Wages and real estate market conditions have much larger impacts on housing affordability.

 Vacation rentals threaten the character of a community and decrease property values.

-Vacation rentals spread tourism dollars to communities and local businesses outside of the traditional hotel district.
+Vacation rentals spread tourism dollars to communities and local businesses outside of traditional hotel districts.
 Vacation rentals can actually raise property values because many owners make improvements and upgrades to their homes so they're more attractive to renters.